pedestrian-dynamics-HM/vadere/Documentation/dataprocessing-api.md

 	3. TimestepPedestrianIdDataKey
 	(4. NoDataKey)

 __Example__: The class _PedestrianPositionProcessor_ is responsible for "computing" and storing the positions of each pedestrian at every point in time meaning that the corresponding key type is the _TimestepPedestrianIdDataKey_.
-So, the PedestrianPositionProcessor can be combined with other processors whose data is identified by the same key type (e.g. _PedestrianVelocityProcessor_).
+So, the PedestrianPositionProcessor can be combined with other dataProcessors whose data is identified by the same key type (e.g. _PedestrianVelocityProcessor_).
 The value type is _VPoint_.

 __Example__: The class _PedestrianEvacuationTimeProcessor_ computes the evacuation time for every pedestrian.
 A certain evacuation time can be associated with a pedestrian.
 So, the key type in this case is the _PedestrianIdDataKey_.
 The value type is _double_.

 The key type _NoDataKey_ is constructed for scenario wide data with no specific identification needed (e.g. (mean) evacutation time).

-Every output file can only store processor data of exactly one key type, i.e. there is for example no possibility to store data from a PedestrianPositionProcessor and a PedestrianEvacuationTimeProcessor in one file.
+Every output file can only store dataProcessor data of exactly one key type, i.e. there is for example no possibility to store data from a PedestrianPositionProcessor and a PedestrianEvacuationTimeProcessor in one file.

 For each key, there exists a corresponding output file type: